What is the ultimate Sony FE (full-frame, E-mount) landscape photography lens?

 I often find my favorite landscape images being captured at telephoto focal lengths, and this lens has the most-needed range for this use.
 With a fixed f/4 max aperture, this lens gives up a substantial amount of size, weight, and cost over the wider f/2.8 version.
 The FE 70-200mm f/4 includes pro-grade features, including solid, weather-sealed build quality, Optical SteadyShot, and teleconverter compatibility.

-Long Focal Length Range with Long Focal Lengths, Excellent Image Quality, Well-Constructed, Optical SteadyShot, Weather-Sealed
+Long Focal Length Range with Long Focal Lengths, Excellent Image Quality, G Master Build, Optical SteadyShot, Weather-Sealed

 While landscape photographers may sometimes find this lens's 100mm wide end a bit too narrow, but sometimes the 400mm end is very welcomed, including for making distant mountain scenes large in the frame.
 I often photograph wildlife and landscapes simultaneously, and this lens's range is ideal for that dual purpose.
 When 400mm is not long enough, this lens's teleconverter compatibility will be found advantageous.
 The FE 100-400 has Sony GM pro-grade build quality.